kmlawson/china-revolutions-mo3337/08pinyin.md

 * Ü = start saying "ee", then close your mouth as if you are blowing out a candle.
 As in "ou" in Scottish "You!" or German ü
 * Shi, Zhi, Chi = "ure" sound as in Sure, (Jer)sey, and (Chur)n

-As a fun exercise, during our course, I will teach you a few basic "revolutionary" words and phrases in Chinese.
-Most of these are not commonly used in China today, but will also hopefully provide you with another oral connection to China's communist revolutionary history.